microsoft/vscode-docs/docs/sourcecontrol/github.md

 ### Continue Working On...

 Sometimes you'll want to switch to working on a repository in a development environment with support for a local file system and full language and development tooling.
+The GitHub Repositories extension makes it easy for you to:

+* Create a GitHub codespace (if you have the [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces)).
+* Clone the repository locally.
-The GitHub Repositories extension makes it easy for you to create a GitHub codespace (if you have the [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces)), clone the repository locally or into a Docker container (if you have [Docker](https://docker.com/) and the Microsoft [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed) with the **Continue Working On...** command available from the Command Palette (`kb(workbench.action.showCommands)`) or by clicking on the Remote indicator in the Status bar.
+* Clone the repository into a Docker container (if you have [Docker](https://docker.com/) and the Microsoft [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed).

+To switch development environments, use the **Continue Working On...** command, available from the Command Palette (`kb(workbench.action.showCommands)`) or by clicking on the Remote indicator in the Status bar.

 ![Continue Working On command in Remote dropdown](images/github/continue-working.png)

-If you are using the [browser-based editor](/docs/remote/codespaces.md#browser-based-editor), the **"Continue Working On..."** command has the options to open the repository locally or within a cloud-hosted environment in [GitHub Codespaces](https://github.com/features/codespaces).
+If you are using the [browser-based editor](/docs/remote/codespaces.md#browserbased-editor), the **"Continue Working On..."** command has the options to open the repository locally or within a cloud-hosted environment in [GitHub Codespaces](https://github.com/features/codespaces).

 ![Continue Working On from web-based editor](images/github/codespaces-continue.png)

-The first time that you use **Continue Working On** with uncommitted changes, you will have the option to bring your edits to your selected development environment using **Edit Sessions**, which leverages a VS Code service to store your pending changes.
+The first time that you use **Continue Working On** with uncommitted changes, you will have the option to bring your edits to your selected development environment using **Edit Sessions**, which uses a VS Code service to store your pending changes.

 These changes are deleted from our service once they are applied to your target development environment.
-If you choose to continue without your uncommitted changes, you can always change this preference in settings later by configuring `"workbench.editSessions.continueOn": "prompt"`.
+If you choose to continue without your uncommitted changes, you can always change this preference later by configuring the setting `"workbench.editSessions.continueOn": "prompt"`.